 CTG-Industry Collaborative Trials (CTG-ICT) CTG-Investigator Initiated Trials (CTG-IIT) Included a Letter of Intent stage.
-Applications to be accompanied with a letter of support from the Industry Partner confirming that they: a) will co-fund at least 70% of the Total Project Costs as stated on the LOI/FP application b) Support the proposed work mentioned in the CTGICT grant application Applications to be accompanied with: a) A letter of support from HI and PI's Head of Department to show commitment to adopt IIT outcome with the following caveats: LOI Shortlist Full Proposal Submission b) In kind support from HI (could include EOM/OOE/EQPT support from grants received by HI e.g. NMRC Centre Grant, Clinical Research Coordinator Funding Award, or internal funds)
+Applications to be accompanied with a RCA that is close to being finalised as well as a letter of support from the Industry Partner confirming that they: a) will co-fund at least 70% of the Total Project Costs as stated on the LOI/FP application b) Support the proposed work mentioned in the CTGICT grant application Applications to be accompanied with: a) A letter of support from HI and PI's Head of Department to show commitment to adopt IIT outcome with the following caveats: i.
+If IIT outcome is positive ii.
+If there are no other competing and/or better solutions than IIT outcome iii.
+If IIT outcome is worthy of implementing based on analysis on cost effectiveness and other necessary analyses needed LOI Shortlist Full Proposal Submission b) Optional: In kind support from HI (could include EOM/OOE/EQPT support from grants received by HI e.g. NMRC Centre Grant, Clinical Research Coordinator Funding Award, or internal funds)